crend02/GeoVR/docs/USER.md

 ![teleporting screenshot](TODO)

 ### View Modes
-There are two modes ('planning view' & 'photo view'), which provide different views onto the planning area.
+Two modes ('planning view' & 'photo view')were implemented to provide different views onto the planning area.
 After launching the application and entering VR mode (press `f`), the user is located in the planning view, with two hand-tracked controllers to use.